infinum/frontend-handbook/JavaScript development/Frameworks/React.md

 }
 ```

-- if you need to pass more than one CSS class name to a component, use the [`classnames`](https://www.npmjs.com/package/classnames) library
+- if you need to pass more than one CSS class name to a component or want to use conditional classes, use the [`classnames`](https://www.npmjs.com/package/classnames) library

 ``` javascript
 import classNames from 'classnames';